netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 Some transport protocols use existing protocols (e.g., TCP or UDP) as substrate.
 The match criteria for such protocols may rely upon the 'protocol' under 'l3', TCP/UDP match criteria, part of the TCP/UDP payload, or a combination thereof.

 A new feature, called 'match-on-payload', is defined in the document.
 This can be used, for example, for QUIC {{?RFC9000}} or for tunneling protocols.
-This feature requires configuring a data offset, a length, and a binary pattern to macth data against.
+This feature requires configuring a data offset, a length, and a binary pattern to macth data against using a specified operator.

 ## Match on MPLS Headers